Non-Uniqueness of Bubbling for Wave Maps: Introduction

 where $\varepsilon(t) \rightarrow 0$ in the appropriate function space as $t\rightarrow \infty$ (see the introduction of \cite{cote, Grinis} for a more detailed discussion of the soliton resolution conjecture for wave maps into the sphere).
 In particular, \eqref{e:solitonres} implies uniqueness in the sense of Definition \ref{d:solitonresolution} for each of the bubbles, $Q_j$.
 We note that such a description goes beyond Theorem \ref{thm:st_dich} which, together with uniqueness in the sense of Definition \ref{d:solitonresolution}, only describes the dynamics of energy concentration at one scale.
 We refer to the examples of \cite{jendrejconstruction, jendrejlawrie} which demonstrate that such multi-scale concentration is in fact possible.

 Much progress has been made on the soliton resolution conjecture a variety of settings.
-Thus far, the full conjecture has been proved in the work of Duyckaerts, Kenig and Merle \cite{dkm3d} and \cite{dkmfullsoliton} for the radial, focusing energy-critical nonlinear wave equation in odd space dimensions, and wave maps into $\mathbb S^2$ under various symmetry and energy assumptions, see, for instance, \cite{ckls1, ckls2, djkm2, jendrejlawrie} and references therein.
+Thus far, the full conjecture has been proved in the work of Duyckaerts, Kenig and Merle \cite{dkm3d} and \cite{dkmfullsoliton} for the radial, focusing energy-critical nonlinear wave equation in odd space dimensions, and wave maps into $\mathbb S^2$ under various symmetry and energy assumptions, see, for instance, \cite{ckls1, ckls2, djkm2, jendrejlawrie} and references therein\footnote{Since this article was first posted on the arXiv, full soliton resolution for ($k$-)equivariant wave maps into $\mathbb S^2$ has been established in \cite{DKMM} and \cite{JL2}}.
 Nonetheless, in many cases the conjecture in its full strength remains open.
 Often, one can show that an asymptotic decomposition in the vein of \eqref{e:solitonres} holds along a sequence of times $t_n \rightarrow T_{\max}$, see \cite{cote, jiakenig, djkm}.
 In these instances, the difficulty becomes proving that the decomposition is independent of the sequence $\{t_n\}$.
 Our main theorem, Theorem \ref{t:main}, demonstrates that in some settings, it may be impossible to move beyond the soliton resolution along a sequence of times to the full conjecture.

 We hope that our theorem may shed some light on the specific difficulties in proving continuous time soliton resolution.
 Indeed, for quasi-equivariant non-linear wave equations there are two main ways in which the decomposition could depend on the sequence of times.
 The first is that the bubbles can ``switch places", i.e. $Q_j$ may develop at a smaller scale than $Q_k$ along one sequence of times but at a larger scale along another sequence of times.
 The second is that the bubbles, $Q_j$, themselves could depend on the sequence of times considered.
 In both cases, a careful understanding of the potential bubbles, i.e. non-trivial harmonic maps at specified energy levels, and possible interactions between bubbles separated in scale or in space has appeared to be a crucial ingredient in proofs which ultimately establish uniqueness for such problems (see, e.g. \cite{jendrejlawrie, dkmfullsoliton} respectively).